swiftlang/swift/docs/LibraryEvolution.rst

 =============================

 With this many manual controls, it's important that library owners be able to check their work.
-Therefore, we intend to ship a tool that can compare two versions of a library's public interface, and present any suspect differences for verification.
+Therefore, we intend to build a tool that can compare two versions of a library's public interface, and present any suspect differences for verification.
 Important cases include but are not limited to: